 Center for English Language & Orientation Programs (CELOP)

 If your TOEFL or IELTS score is below the required minimum, it is possible that you can still be admitted to BU by attaining the minimum score before classes begin.
-You may choose to enroll in intensive English courses at our Center for English Language & Orientation Programs (CELOP).
+You may choose to come to campus early and enroll in intensive English courses at our BU Center for English Language & Orientation Programs (CELOP).
 Once you’ve achieved proficiency in English, you can continue your studies at BU.
 For more information, please visit the CELOP website.

 English Placement Examination